Aliases for HIST1H2AH Gene

 External Ids for HIST1H2AH Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
-This gene is intronless and encodes a member of the histone H2A family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2A family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
-This gene is found in the histone microcluster on chromosome 6p21.33. [provided by RefSeq, Jul 2008]
+This gene is found in the histone microcluster on chromosome 6p21.33. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H2AH Gene

-HIST1H2AH (Histone Cluster 1, H2ah) is a Protein Coding gene.
-Diseases associated with HIST1H2AH include riddle syndrome and hiv-1.
-Among its related pathways are Chromatin Regulation / Acetylation and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include protein heterodimerization activity.
+HIST1H2AH (Histone Cluster 1 H2A Family Member H) is a Protein Coding gene.
+Diseases associated with HIST1H2AH include Wilson-Turner X-Linked Mental Retardation Syndrome and Syndromic X-Linked Intellectual Disability.
+Among its related pathways are Metabolism of proteins and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIST1H2AL.

 UniProtKB/Swiss-Prot for HIST1H2AH Gene